Frequently Asked Questions

 SALINE soak for five minutes once or more per day.
 Seal a cup of warm saline solution over the area. for some piercings it will be easier to use a clean gauze or paper towel soaked in saline solution.
 Rinse after you have soaked your piercing because salt crystals could hurt you and your piercing.

-SOAP only once or twice a day.
+SOAK only once or twice a day.
 While showering, lather up a dime sized drop of the soap to clean the jewelry and the piercing.
 Leave the soap on the piercing for no more the 30 seconds.

 RINSE to remove all the soap from the piercing.
 You do not have to rotate your jewelry through the piercing best to leave it in place.